My 13 Tips For When Starting University or College from ace-d

 What advice would you give somebody about to start on the next stage of their education, one that may involve leaving home too?

-Apart from re- creating home environment it is also important to take action to maintain the learning environment we need so what about the nature of the learning and the learning environment they are about to enter?
+Apart from recreating the home environment, it is also important to take action to maintain the learning environment we need so what about the nature of the learning and the learning environment they are about to enter?
 There are some big changes about to take place so what advice would you give?
 Here in the form of a list are those from Advocating Creativity.
 They are in no particular order – they are all important.

 1) Learning relationships with tutors/teachers/lecturers/other students will be different to school.
 This means your learning support structure will be different.
 Where you go for help, who to ask or even how to ask will have to be explored and established.
 Those that have read the articles from Advocating Creativity about LQ will understand how important this element is in learning.
 Those who knew you, possibly over several years, and knew how to guide and support you are no longer part of your learning environment.
 To start with you are on your own but don’t delay in seeking out and building your learning support structure.
 There is evidence to suggest those that find a mentor are more successful than those who try to go it alone.

 2) Recognise that learning pathways are different.
 You may be used to having a group of people around you all doing the same thing, going to the same lessons, and being able to share the same learning journey.
 This is not necessarily the case anymore.
 Modular courses mean you may share modules but people may be on different courses and have different aims or interests to you.
 You need a clear picture of what you are doing and why you are doing it and how it all fits together.
-If you do then you can manage road blocks or obstacles I your learning such as poorly taught courses or a lack of a learning relationship with a lecturer.
+If you do then you can manage roadblocks or obstacles in your learning such as poorly taught courses or a lack of a learning relationship with a lecturer or tutor.

 7) Don’t leave things to the last minute.
 You never do your best work when under pressure, even if you think you do.
 Your brain needs time to take in, reflect and come to decisions or reach insights.
 Plan to get the reading or research done in plenty of time to allow you time to think and not just react.